Our 2025–30 price proposal

 And we'll always be here to help

 By staggering potential bill increases, we'll make sure any changes are clear and predictable.
 We understand that price increases can affect affordability, so we're improving the financial support available for those who need it.
 Developers will also contribute to the cost of new infrastructure for their projects, reducing the costs passed on to customers.
-Between 2025 and 2030, with help from the NSW Government, we'll boost our support services and provide over $1 billion in payment assistance programs.

 20 ways our proposal will deliver value to you